reminia/translateit/README.md

 2. Build by `make build`.
 3. Start server by `./translate`.
-4. Use translate-cli by `./translate-cli -c "content" -l Chinese -m "gpt-3.5-turbo"`, -l and -m are optional.

-* translate-cli sends request to the translate server so it requires TRANSLATE_ENDPOINT setup.
+4. Use translate-cli by `./translate-cli -c "content" -l Chinese -m "gpt-3.5-turbo"`, -l and -m are optional. translate-cli is an accompany of the server.
+It requires to setup TRANSLATE_ENDPOINT env var.
-* If not set, it's default to http://localhost:8080/translate.
+   If not set, the endpoint is default to http://localhost:8080.

 ## Endpoints